King of Malaysia: State governors

-The Yang di-Pertuan Agong also appoints the Mayor and City Council of Kuala Lumpur.
+He also appoints the Mayor and City Council of Kuala Lumpur.

 Head of Islam

-In addition, the Yang di-Pertuan Agong is the Head of Islam in the four states ruled by appointed Governors, in the three Federal Territories, as well as in his own state.
+In addition, the king is the Head of Islam in the four states ruled by appointed governors, in the three Federal Territories (The cities of Kuala Lumpur and Putrajaya and Labuan Island), as well as in his own home state.
 In this role, he is advised by the State Islamic Affairs Council in each of the States.

-The Yang di-Pertuan Agong appoints the chairman and members of each council.
-He also appoints the State Mufti in each of these states.
+The king appoints the chairman and members of each state council.
+He also appoints the State Mufti (head) in each of these states.
 There is a single Islamic Affairs Council with jurisdiction for the three Federal Territories.
-This council is also appointed by the Yang di-Pertuan Agong.
+Its members and chairman are appointed by the king, who also appoints the mufti of the Federal Territories.

 Commander-in-Chief

-In accordance with Article 41 of the Constitution, the Yang di-Pertuan Agong is Commander-in-Chief of the Malaysian Armed Forces.
-As such, he is the highest-ranking officer in the military chain of command.
+In accordance with Article 41 of the Constitution, the king is Commander-in-Chief of the Malaysian Armed Forces.
+As such, he is the highest-ranking officer in the military chain of command, holding five star rank in its branches.

-As the Supreme Commander of the Malaysian Armed Forces, the Yang di-Pertuan Agong appoints the Chief of Defence Forces, on the advice of the Armed Forces Council.
-He also appoints the service heads of each of the three branches of the military forces.
+As the Supreme Commander of the Malaysian Armed Forces, he appoints the Chief of Defence Forces, on the advice of the Armed Forces Council.
+He also appoints the service heads of each of the three branches of the armed forces.

 History

-On 31 August 1957, having rejected the suggested title of Yang di-Pertuan Besar in favour of Yang di-Pertuan Agong, the Conference of Rulers elected the first occupant of the throne.
-By seniority, the 84-year-old major general Ibrahim of Johor, Sultan of Johor since 1895, was first in line, but he declined due to old age.
-The next in line, Abu Bakar of Pahang, Sultan of Pahang since 1932, was rejected five times by his fellow electors, and did not secure the necessary votes, in part because the rulers considered his various marriages to celebrities and cabaret dancers to be unbecoming of royalty.
-Abdul Rahman of Negeri Sembilan, having been elected to his state throne (Yamtuan Besar) in 1933, was elected by eight votes to one.
+On 31 August 1957, having rejected the suggested title of Yang di-Pertuan Besar in favour of Yang di-Pertuan Agong, the Conference of Rulers elected the first occupant of the federal throne.
+By seniority, the 84-year-old major general Ibrahim of Johor, Sultan of Johor since 1895, was first in line, but he declined the office due to old age.
+The next in line, Abu Bakar of Pahang, Sultan of Pahang since 1932, was rejected five times by his fellow electors and did not secure the necessary votes, in part because his various marriages to celebrities and cabaret dancers were seen as unbecoming of royalty – especially with the revelation (according to an oral interview with Tunku Abdul Rahman) of a surprise wedding to a ronggeng dancer and their honeymoon to Hong Kong.
+Abdul Rahman of Negeri Sembilan, who had been elected to his state throne (Yamtuan Besar) in 1933, was elected king by eight votes to one.

 The first Conference of Rulers after the formation of Malaysia comprised: